wix/stylable/packages/stylable.io/docs/references/variables.md

 ```

 ## Advanced variable types
-Stylable offers the ability to use a custom type when defining a variable, so that when you consume it - new capabilities are exposed making it easier to use in some cases.
+You can use Stylable custom types when defining a variable.
+When the variable is consumed, new capabilities are exposed including being able to provide multiple values to the one variable.

-This is achieved by utilizing a type function in the variable definition and passing additional arguments to the `value()` function.
+Stylable does this by utilizing a type function in the variable definition and passing additional arguments to the `value()` function.

 ### Stylable native variable types
-By default, Stylable exposes two types of variables `stMap` and `stArray`.
-Both of these functions are available globally and do not require a special import.
+By default, Stylable exposes two types of variables that are available globally and do not require a special import:
+* `stMap`
+* `stArray`

 #### stMap
-Defined by using the `stMap` function, it provides an interface similar to a map to allow grouping variables by context and to retrieve them by key.
+Use the `stMap` function to provide an interface similar to a map so you can group variables by context and retrieve them by key.

 Its definition is comprised of key/value pairs with a space as a delimiter between them, and a comma as a separator between pairs.